Giant Gourami - Osphronemus goramy : Complete Fish Profile & Care Guide

 |GH||5 - 25|

-These Gouramis reach sexual maturity at around six months old.
-In the wild males will build an oval-shaped nest out of twigs and plants anchoring it to reed stems just below the surface of the water.
-These nests vary in size and usually have a circular entrance where the water is most profound.
-These nests are typically built in April and May, and usually takes 8 to 10 days to construct.
+In their natural habitat, males construct an oval-shaped nest using twigs and plants, securing it to reed stems just below the water surface.
+These nests vary in size and have a circular entrance where the water is most profound.
+Typically built during April and May, these nests require approximately 8 to 10 days to construct.